libgamera/GAMERA/docs/time_dependent_modeling.md

 # Time-Dependent Modeling

-Time-dependent modeling, i.e. modeling the spectral evolution of sources while physical parameters like magnetic fields are changing over time, can be performed with `GAMERA` in much the same way as static modeling described [in a this tutorial](time_independent_modeling.md), so please go through that one first if you haven't already!
+Time-dependent modeling, i.e. modeling the spectral evolution of sources while physical parameters like magnetic fields are changing over time, can be performed with `GAMERA` in much the same way as time-independent modeling, described [in a this tutorial](time_independent_modeling.md).
+If you havent done so already, please go through that one first before proceeding!

 ## Energy-independent parameters
 If you want to model the time-dependency of energy-independent parameters such as the ambient magnetic field or gas density the only difference to the time-independent procedure is to provide 2D-vectors instead of doubles to the corresponding `Setter`-functions you have.